RESEARCH STARTER

 For example, the organizations that run thrift shops are often the same ones that provide services to the homeless and poor.
 They need funds to do this.
 They noticed that people have goods and clothing that they no longer need; in addition, many people cannot or prefer not to pay full price for household goods and clothing.
 By collecting the used clothing and other items and providing a location where people can buy them at a discounted price, the organizations raise funds to help people in need; at the same time, people who need or want to buy used goods have a place to purchase them.
 As a side benefit, many items are kept from landfills, which benefits the environment.
 In addition, these organizations sometimes hire people they help house in shelters to pick up and sort the donations, which provides them with an income and employment history.

-In the last decades of the twentieth century and early part of the twenty-first century, interest in social intervention increased.
+In the last decades of the twentieth century and the early part of the twenty-first century, interest in social intervention increased.
 People began to realize that some problems could not be solved by government, individuals, non-profits, or other entities applying traditional solutions.
 The concept of social innovation came into being; before long, many institutes of higher education included centers to help foster the creative thinking and sense of social responsibility needed to identify innovative solutions for problems that affect many aspects of society.

 Overview

 In the twenty-first century, society faces significant problems that seem to defy solutions.
 Many of these problems affect more than one area of society; for example, issues of income inequality, climate concerns, energy needs, chronic disease, crime, education, homelessness, health care, substance abuse, and the production of sufficient healthy food affect people in every state and country and every social and economic class.
-Even those who are not affected directly by a problem can be indirectly affected; for instance, even a person who does not abuse drugs can be impacted by crime resulting from drug activity or face higher taxes or health care costs because of services provided to those who have substance abuse problems.
+Even those who are not affected directly by a problem can be indirectly affected; for instance, even a person who does not abuse drugs can be impacted by crime resulting from drug activity or face higher taxes or healthcare costs because of services provided to those who have substance abuse problems.

-Some problems are so far reaching that they are usually beyond the ability of any one group, even a large governmental entity, to correct.
+Some problems are so far-reaching that they are usually beyond the ability of any one group, even a large governmental entity, to correct.
 Problem-solvers look for solutions that involve multiple stakeholders, or those who are affected or will be affected by its solution.
 This often requires them to go beyond the typical models of problem resolution.

 For example, concerns about the limitations and struggles faced by public schools led to the development of charter schools in the latter part of the twentieth century.
 Usually initiated by groups of parents and educators who want changes in how their children are educated, publicly funded tuition-free charter schools provide alternative learning solutions for children.
 This often requires creative problem solving.
 For example, the parents sometimes form a non-profit foundation to solicit donations and raise funds to provide a building and start-up supplies and work with the community to identify a focus or charter that will differentiate the school from the public schools—for instance, a concentration on the arts, the environment, or the sciences.